adrielcafe/krumbsview/README.md

 Features:

+- [X] Custom typeface (from /assets and /res/font folders, also works with [Downloadable Fonts](https://developer.android.com/guide/topics/ui/look-and-feel/downloadable-fonts))
-- [X] Customisable text colors and separator icon
+- [X] Customisable (text colors, text size, separator icon)
 - [X] Cool animations
 - [X] Swipe right to go back to the previous item
 - [X] Survive Activity recreations
 - [X] Extensible (open classes and protected members, extend it to get the job done!)
-- [X] Custom typeface (from assets and res/font folders, also works with [Downloadable Fonts](https://developer.android.com/guide/topics/ui/look-and-feel/downloadable-fonts))

 ## How to use